cavaliercoder/alexandria/README.md

 * The request body should be empty

-* On success, must return `200` with a JSON formatted response body
+* On success, must return `200 OK` with a JSON formatted response body

 * On success, must return an appropriate `cache-control` header

 * On failure, must return one of:

-  * `404` if the resource is not found
+  * `404 Not found` if the resource is not found

 ### Update

 ### Delete

+* Must be a `DELETE` request

+* The request body should be empty

+* On success, must return `204 No Content` with an empty body